 Bath Young Actor of the Year 2019.

-Bath Young Actor of the Year, a highlight of the Mid-Somerset Festival calendar, is now in its fifth year.
-On October 12th six talented performers, chosen from the 2018 festival classes in March, competed for the junior and senior titles at The Edge, the University of Bath’s exciting arts venue.
-This year’s adjudicators Ben Humphrey and Ann Bauer commented on how the evening was a fantastic celebration of all things theatrical.
+Bath Young Actor of the Year, now in its sixth year, is a highlight of the Mid-Somerset Festival calendar.
+On October 11th, six talented performers, chosen from the 2019 festival classes in March, competed for the junior and senior titles at The Edge, the University of Bath’s arts and creativity hub.

 Each contestant had to provide a 10-minute repertoire on a theme of her own choice.
 Writhlington School student Anna Bagan’s exploration of the theme of ‘Parents’ won her the junior cup.
 The twelve-year old was praised by adjudicators Katrina Mulverhill and Rebecca Thompson for her compelling performance, convincing them she really believed in what she was doing.
 She began with Sammy’s Consent, playing Sammy eyeing up her new stepmother for the first time.
 ‘A very brave opening,‘ commented Katrina Mulverhill, on Anna’s decision to begin the scene in silence which she maintained for a few minutes, establishing her character’s antagonism through the way she slouched in her chair.
 Her narration of an extract from Matilda had a ‘lovely touch of physicality’, according to Rebecca Thompson.